mags0ft/spamfilter/docs/filters.md

  - `absolute`: Fail the string if there are too many words that are too long, specified in `max_abs_population` as a max int.
  - `percentage`: Fail the string if there more too long words than the specified percentage in `max_perc_population` as a percentage float.
+ - `hybrid`: Fail the string if not both of the above conditions are met.

 `Length.split_regex`: The regex used to split into standalone words.